praveens-git-bit/PreDay_Ignite2024/Exercise7.md

 ![Task-6.1_10.png](media/labMedia/Task-6.1_10.png)

 10. Wait until the **Rows replicated** statistics are displayed.
+If not refresh the **Monitor replication** tab as shown in the below screen.
 Now, Azure SQL DB has been successfully mirrored.

 ![Task-6.1_11.png](media/labMedia/Task-6.1_11.png)